Ethics counsel Megan Zeviah had advice for setting up a better system for taking, keeping and finding your lawyer notes for clients.

 Setting Up a Practice of Better Lawyer Note-Taking

 It is easy to see how well-detailed notes can be helpful, but seeing their value does not make it easy to take them.
 After all, we all know the value of exercise but we aren’t at the gym every day.
+Spending your own time to develop effective note-taking strategies is crucial for success.

 If you want to set up a better system for note-taking, try incorporating these tasks into your routine.

-- After any client phone call, spend five minutes typing or dictating in prose the thrust of your conversation.
+- After any client phone call, spend five minutes writing or dictating in prose the thrust of your conversation.
 Hit the high points, and you’ll already be far ahead of your chicken-scratch notes.
 If you’re concerned about a relationship with a particular client, you could even send these lawyer notes to them in an email.

 - When keeping a conflicts database, include a “notes” field where you can add details of what you discussed with any potential client.
 Make it an unlimited text field so you are not forced (or tempted) to put in just a few words.
 If you’re using a program from which you print and this particular field is long and unwieldy, set your software not to print this field.
 Remember, the information is not for frequent use but will be helpful at certain specific times in the future.
 It does not need to be at your fingertips at all times.